 - Students awarded an Associate in Arts degree, baccalaureate degree or who have official transcripts documenting "General Education Requirements Met" from a Florida College System or Florida State University System degree-granting institution shall be considered to have satisfied Seminole State's General Education requirements.

-- Show a modern language proficiency (at the intermediate level) equivalent to two years in high school or eight college credits in a single language.
-A standardized examination for modern language may be used to meet the requirement.
+- Demonstrate foreign language proficiency (at the intermediate level) equivalent to two years in high school or a sequence of two college credit courses in a single language.
+A standardized examination for foreign language may be used to meet the requirement.
 Students who have previously received a baccalaureate degree from a regionally accredited institution are exempt from this requirement.

 - Have on file in the Records and Registration Office official transcripts of all college work previously taken at other colleges or universities.

-- File application for diploma in the Records and Registration Office by the published deadline date on the College academic calendar.
+- File an Intent to graduate form in the Records and Registration Office by the published deadline date on the College academic calendar.